Key Customer Service Skills to Feature on Your Resume

 7. Time management

 Not every customer service interaction will last the same amount of time.
 But as call logs mount or long lines develop in a store, it’s important to manage your customers’ time—and your time—efficiently.
-It can be easy to lose track of time when you're building rapport, so it’s vital to manage your time and know when to move on, while still being professional and respectful.
+It can be easy to lose track of time when you're building rapport, so it’s vital to have good time management skills and know when to move on while still being professional and respectful.

 8. Stress management

 Customer service jobs can be stressful due, in part, to frustrated or angry customers who may direct their emotions toward you.
-It's important that customer service representatives are able to separate a customer's emotions from their own.
-Strong stress management skills enable customer service representatives to balance their emotions and approach customer issues with a positive attitude.
+As a customer service representative, you should separate a customer's emotions from your own.
+With strong stress management skills, you can balance your emotions and approach customer issues with a positive attitude.

 9. Product knowledge